aabiddanda/aabiddanda.github.io/_posts/2024-02-10-flag-composition.md

 </style>

-I've lived in Maryland for ~2 years now and have always been amazed at two things immediately since moving here: 1) crabs and old bay really set the tone of "Maryland" and 2) a lot more pride in the Maryland flag in daily life.
+I've lived in Maryland for ~2 years now and have always been amazed at two things immediately since moving here: 1) crabs and Old Bay really set the tone of "Maryland" in a very philosophical way and 2) there is a lot of pride in the Maryland flag in daily life.
 Like *a lot* of pride for the Maryland flag - much more than any other state that I've ever lived in.
+I've seen many more of these flags on houses, bumper stickers, and merchandise than I ever thought I would see for a state flag.

 On the face of it -- the flag seems quite unique in design.
 With a majority color combination that is not common across a number of US flags (red, black, gold) and a distinct lack of a shade of blue that is on most flags.
 The checkerboard pattern is also quite unique across flags.